 Schadenfreude is the pleasure one feels when passively watching the suffering of another.
 Sadism is the tendency to experience pleasure when inflicting harm onto others.
 The present study examined sadistic habituation as a possible mechanism leading sadistic passive enjoyment to actively pursuing harm.
-Sadism was positively correlated with habituation to harm stimuli.
-However, this greater habituation among relatively sadistic participants did not predict their subsequent desire to harm others.
-Other findings and implications are discussed.
+Sadism

-FAN VIDS, AMERICAN ANIMATION, AND FAN IDENTITY
+POSTER 21FAN VIDS, AMERICAN ANIMATION, AND FAN IDENTITY